Scribouilli/toctoctoc/README.md

 # Toctoctoc

-This project is a generic server to connect to a OAuth identity service.
+This project is a generic server to connect to an OAuth identity service.
-Currently, the implemented services are GitHub and GitLab through `gitlab.com`.
+Currently, the implemented services are GitHub and GitLab instances.

 After having logged in with the service, this server forwards everything useful (secret token, refresh token if necessary) to the client-side.
 From there, the client-side code communicates directly with the service without intermediaries.
-This is possible with the implemented services (GitHub, GitLab) because they have CORS headers open on many API endpoints.
+This is possible with the implemented services (GitHub, GitLab) because they have CORS headers open on most API endpoints.

 - [Workflow example](#workflow-example)
 - [How to install toctoctoc](#how-to-install-toctoctoc)